roopam-joshi-au26/Devops-Installation/Readme.md

  ![alt text](Kubernetes%20Cluster%20Setup%20on%20Amazon%20(EKS)/image-11.png)

 Step 3: Setup eksctl

 a.
 Download and extract the latest release
 b.
 Move the extracted binary to /usr/local/bin
 c.
-Test that your eksclt installation was successful Get Subhasmitadas’s stories in your inbox
+Test that your eksclt installation was successful

-Join Medium for free to get updates from this writer.
-Subscribe
-Let’s first download eksctl and move to /usr/local/bin directory and check its version with the below commands: curl --silent --location "https://github.com/weaveworks/eksctl/releases/latest/download/eksctl_$(uname -s)_amd64.tar.gz" | tar xz -C /tmp sudo mv /tmp/eksctl /usr/local/bin eksctl version
+Let’s first download eksctl and move to /usr/local/bin directory and check its version with the below commands:
+`curl --silent --location "https://github.com/weaveworks/eksctl/releases/latest/download/eksctl_$(uname -s)_amd64.tar.gz" | tar xz -C /tmp`
+`sudo mv /tmp/eksctl /usr/local/bin`
+`eksctl version`
 Output:

  ![alt text](Kubernetes%20Cluster%20Setup%20on%20Amazon%20(EKS)/image-12.png)

-Step 4: Create an IAM Role and attach it to the EC2 instance IAM user should have access to IAM, EC2, and CloudFormation Go to your AWS console and search for IAM.
+Step 4: Create an IAM Role and attach it to the EC2 instance

+IAM user should have access to IAM, EC2, and CloudFormation Go to your AWS console and search for IAM.
 Under Access management, Select Roles and then click on Create role: